arrow-kt/arrow/kategory-docs/docs/docs/README.md

 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 KΛTEGORY is a library for Typed Functional Programming in Kotlin.
-It includes the most popular data types, type classes and abstractions such as `Functor`, `Applicative`, `Monad` and friends empowering users to define pure FP apps and libraries built atop higher order abstractions.
+It includes the most popular data types, type classes and abstractions such as `Option`, `Try`, `Either`, `IO`, `Functor`, `Applicative`, `Monad` and many more empowering users to define pure FP apps and libraries built atop higher order abstractions.
 Use the below list to learn more about KΛTEGORY's main features.

 - [Documentation](http://kategory.io)
 - [Patterns](/docs/patterns/error_handling/)